T8RIN/ImageToolbox/README.md

   - WEBP to GIF
   - WEBP to APNG
   - WEBP to JXL
+  - Merge multiple WEBPs into one animation
 - APNG conversion
     - APNG to images
     - Images to APNG
   - APNG to GIF
   - APNG to WEBP
+  - Merge multiple APNGs into one animation
 - JXL transcoding
     - JXL to JPEG
     - JPEG to JXL